nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Now you have 3 flashcard in the list.
 ____________________________________________________________
 ```
-WARNING: Do not forget the semicolon, as it separates the question and the answer.
+NOTE: Do not forget the semicolon, as it separates the question and the answer.

 #### 4.4.3 `delete` - Deleting a flashcard